-Gary F. Rogers, M.D., J.D., LL.M., M.B.A., M.P.H., is an academic pediatric plastic surgeon and Chief of the Division of Pediatric Plastic Surgery at Children’s National Health System.
+Gary F. Rogers, M.D., J.D., LL.M., M.B.A., M.P.H., is an academic pediatric plastic surgeon and Chief of the Division of Pediatric Plastic Surgery at Children’s National Hospital.
 A native of California, he earned his undergraduate education at UCLA in 1987 and matriculated at Tulane University School of Medicine.
 During the next four years, he completed three concurrent graduate degrees: a degree in medicine with honors (Alpha Omega Alpha), a Masters of Business Administration (1988-1991; A.B.
 Freeman School of Business) and a Masters of Public Health (1990-1991; Tulane University School of Public Health).

 Between 1991 and 1997, he completed a residency in orthopaedic surgery from the University of North Carolina, Chapel Hill (1991-1996) while attaining a law degree (J.D.) from the University of North Carolina, School of Law (1993-1997).
 His subsequent training included a plastic surgery residency from University of Tennessee, Chattanooga, fellowships in pediatric plastic/craniofacial surgery at Boston Children’s Hospital/Harvard and orthopaedic hand and microsurgery from Massachusetts General Hospital/Harvard (2001-2002).